Childhood leukemia & lymphoma program

 Why choose Children’s for childhood leukemia and lymphoma treatment?

 - One of the largest leukemia and lymphoma programs in the region.
-Children’s Hospitals and Clinics of Minnesota provides care for the majority of children with leukemia & lymphoma in the state of Minnesota and is also the trusted regional treatment center for many children in North Dakota, South Dakota, Iowa and Wisconsin.
+Children’s Minnesota provides care for the majority of children with leukemia & lymphoma in the state of Minnesota and is also the trusted regional treatment center for many children in North Dakota, South Dakota, Iowa and Wisconsin.

 - Access to the latest treatment options.
 As a leading member of the Children’s Oncology Group, Children’s provides active participation and access to the most current national and international treatment protocols for chemotherapy and radiation that allow team members to treat childhood leukemia and lymphoma with new experimental drugs.
 Through these memberships and participation your child is assured access to the most current treatment options.

 - Experts work together for your child.
 Our multidisciplinary team includes pediatric specialists from a wide variety of disciplines, including radiation oncology, surgery, anesthesia, pain management, psychology, pharmacy, exercise medicine, physical therapy, occupational therapy, nutrition, and others.

 - Physical therapists specialized in pediatric cancer care and chemotherapy related issues work in the clinic with the team and your child to promote normal motor development during treatment and recovery.

 - Neuropsychological Testing and the School Re-entry program offer testing, support and practical recommendations for your child and their school.
 Neuropsychologists work proactively with patients, families, and schools to help patients reach their maximum intellectual and social potential.